 Scrape Wine-Searcher's 1,054 grape variety pages, from Pinot Noir to obscure indigenous grapes.
-Get popularity, critic scores and prices with auto-detected currency, plus product names and grape blends.
+Get popularity, critic scores and prices with auto-detected currency, plus product names, regions and countries.
 Export, schedule, or pipe into Zapier, Make, and n8n.
+By MrBridge (mr-bridge.com)

 All notable changes to Wine-Searcher Grape Scraper are documented here.